Great Ways to Scaffold while Teaching ESL

 A common ESL lesson plan structure that utilizes scaffolding is the PPP approach (Present, Practice, Produce).

 Some refer to this lesson plan structure as the “I do, we do, you do” approach.
 Whatever you call it, the strategy is simple.
-First, you present or show or model how to do something.
+First, you present, or show, or model how to do something.
 Then, you guide the student and practice it together.
-Finally, you release the student and they produce or create or use the new knowledge on their own.
+Finally, you release the student and they produce, create, or use the new knowledge on their own.

 • Give the student a sentence frame to use